 Please note that the information on this page represents the most up-to-date expectations and resources for residential students, and will be updated as needed.

 Information for Residential Students Who are Instructed to Isolate in Place

 - While isolating, you may only leave your room to use the bathroom, retrieve pre-ordered meals or groceries (see below), or go to an appointment with University Health Services (UHS) or other healthcare provider.
 When leaving your room, you must wear a high-quality well-fitting facial covering at all times.

 - You may not attend classes or other in-person gatherings of any kind.
-Your faculty will be ready to assist you in making flexible academic plans during your isolation, as will your academic advisor, associate dean and housefellow.
+Your faculty will be ready to assist you in making academic plans during your isolation, as will your academic advisor, associate dean and housefellow.

 - You may not utilize residence hall common spaces such as lounges, community kitchens, fitness rooms and laundry facilities.

 - You (and your roommates) may not have visitors to your room, and you may not visit others’ rooms.

-- You must remain isolating in place until you have been cleared to end your isolation period as indicated by the online reporting system or UHS staff.
+- You must remain isolating in place until you have been cleared to end your isolation period as indicated by UHS staff or other care provider.